Four recent student-athletes are among many who are making headlines in their respective sports.

 In 2012, men's track and field star Nick Jones became the first male athlete in NCAA history - and only the second ever in NCAA history - to win four national championships in the discus.
 He qualified in two events for the U.S. Olympic Trials, finishing ninth in the discus.

 In Fall 2011, women's soccer standout Andrea Carpenter became the first student-athlete named first-team all-America in the program's short, five-year history.
-Carpenter finished second in Division II with eight game-winning goals, while her 16 goals and 35 points ranked among the nation?s top 20 performers.
+Carpenter finished second in Division II with eight game-winning goals, while her 16 goals and 35 points ranked among the nation's top 20 performers.
 The Amarillo native also was voted the Daktronics South Central Region and Lone Star Conference Player of the Year for a second straight year.
-Carpenter's career totals entering 2012 include an ACU-record 38 goals through 44 starts and a .279 shot percentage.
+Carpenter's career totals entering 2012 included an ACU-record 38 goals through 44 starts and a .279 shot percentage.
 Sixty-five percent of her 136 shots have been placed on goal.